Self

 3. You're moody.

-Moodiness can express itself in a number of ways such as being quick to anger or tears, a greater tendency toward confusion and forgetfulness, unease, indifference, lethargy, or hopelessness.
+Moodiness can express itself in several ways, such as being quick to anger or tears, a greater tendency toward confusion and forgetfulness, unease, indifference, lethargy, or hopelessness.

 A one-off or periodic expression of moodiness doesn't necessarily imply chronic imbalance.